(The "Eval" button is just there in case pressing enter doesn't work for you. This may be useful on mobile in particular.)

 Using arbitrary JavaScript code like this, you could poke around in Rainbow.js's internals.
 However, all the JavaScript code this page uses is minified, so if you have a goal that ambitious, we recommend actually checking out the Rainbow.js repo and modifying the source code. :-p

-function takes care of some simple
+The java-invoke function takes care of some simple

 type conversions for you, like converting between host-language